 Marie Sklodowska Curie – first woman to win a Nobel Prize, the first woman to win two Nobel Prizes – I mean what a brain!!!
 She achieved so much and overcame so many barriers to do so, in times when women were allowed so little.

-Martyna Wojciechowska – she is a Polish TV presenter, mountaineer, traveller, journalist, sportswoman, and writer.
-She started her career as model and TV broadcaster, then went on to do a series of amazing documentaries ‘Woman at the edge of the world’ where she travels around the world showing life stories of women she meets and social issues of their countries.
+Martyna Wojciechowska – she is a Polish TV presenter, mountaineer, traveller, journalist, sportswoman and writer.
+She started her career as a model and TV broadcaster then went on to do a series of amazing documentaries called ‘Woman at the edge of the world’ where she travels around the world showing life stories of women she meets and the social issues of their countries.
 She even climbed seven of the tallest mountains on Earth and is a licenced racing driver.
 A great example of a woman being able to do anything she desires.